nst-guide/contours/README.md

 ## Overview

-I use [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) to self-host vector map tiles.
+I use [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) to create self-hosted vector map tiles.
 However, I'm interested in building a topographic, outdoors map, and so I need contour lines.
 The USGS releases [1x1 degree 40' contour line data][contours] generated from their 1/3 arc-second seamless DEM.
 In order to integrate this data with OpenMapTiles, I need to cut the contour lines into vector tiles, and then I can add them as a separate source in my `style.json`.
 Something like: